junxit/us-congress-bills-119/bill.md

   >     - **(C)** *Plan of operations* The term plan of operations means a plan of operations that an operator must submit and the Secretary of the Interior or the Secretary of Agriculture, as applicable, must approve before an operator may begin operations, in accordance with, as applicable—
   >       - **(i)** subpart 3809 of title 43, Code of Federal Regulations (or successor regulations establishing application and approval requirements); and
   >       - **(ii)** part 228 of title 36, Code of Federal Regulations (or successor regulations establishing application and approval requirements).
-  >     - **(D)** *Public land* The term public land means land owned by the United States that is open to location under sections 2319 through 2344 of the Revised Statutes (30 U.S.C.
+  >     - **(D)** *Public land* The term public land means land owned by the United States that is open to location under sections 2319 through 2344 of the Revised Statutes of the United States (30 U.S.C.
 22 et seq.), including—
   >       - **(i)** land that is mineral-in-character (as defined in section 3830.5 of title 43, Code of Federal Regulations (as in effect on the date of enactment of this subsection));
   >       - **(ii)** nonmineral land (as defined in section 3830.5 of title 43, Code of Federal Regulations (as in effect on the date of enactment of this subsection)); and
   >       - **(iii)** land where the mineral character has not been determined.